Return Home Community Profile Relocate to Mountain View Business Directory Chamber of Commerce

 Find maps & driving directions to Mountain View.

-out house racesA hint of autumn in the air means outhouse racers are being constructed and bean and cornbread recipes perfected for the Bean Fest and Outhouse Races to be held Thursday, Friday and Saturday, Oct.
-29-31 in Mountain View.
+A hint of autumn in the air means outhouse racers are being constructed and bean and cornbread recipes perfected for the Arkansas Bean Fest and Great Arkansas Championship Outhouse Race, to be held Thursday, Friday and Saturday, October 25th - 27th, 2007 in Mountain View.

 Things step up a notch with the Parade of Outhouses around 1 p.m.
 The crowd gathers to cheer for their favorite “people powered potty” team of driver and pushers.
 The wheeled outhouses are outfitted with a steering device for the driver (while sitting on a potty seat), with power provided by two pushers.
 Teams get into the spirit by dressing in costumes to fit the theme of their privy.

 All sense of decorum is abandoned as the racers line up and run in heats on Jefferson Street south of the court square to determine the fastest privy in the Ozarks.
-Teams compete for the revered Gold, Silver and Bronze toilet seat awards and cash prizes.
+Teams compete for the revered Gold, Silver and Bronze potty seat awards and cash prizes.

-Other fun things to do in Mountain View include shopping with local merchants and crafts vendors, attending music theater shows, and visiting the Ozark Folk Center State Park.
-The Folk Center will be open from 10 a.m. to 5 p.m. for visitors to watch crafts demonstrations and listen to traditional music.
-Free shuttle service will be available from the Ozark Folk Center to the court square from 9 a.m. until 10 p.m.
+In conjunction with the main activities, other fun things to explore and do in Mountain View include: crafts and merchandise for sale along Main Street, indoor music shows, old-fashioned children's games, square dancing and a talent contest (sponsored by KWOZ 103) later in the afternoon.
+The Ozark Folk Center will be open from 10 a.m. to 5 p.m. for visitors to watch local crafters work and listen to more musicians.
+Free shuttle service will be available from the Ozark Folk Center to the Court Square from 9 a.m. until 10 p.m.
 Saturday, and visitors are encouraged to park at the Ozark Folk Center and ride the shuttle downtown.
+Blanchard Springs Caverns will also be open for those who love to see "underground" beauty.
+For those wanting to experience a refreshing fall day, The Syllamo Bike Trail is open for biking or hiking.

-For more information about the event or the Mountain View area call the Mountain View Chamber toll-free at 888-679-2859.
+For more information call the Mountain View Chamber toll-free at 888-679-2859.

 Things To Do | Lodging | Dining | Shopping | Outdoor Adventure